turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 **Turbot Guardrails Enterprise Database (TED)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.

-This is the database layer of a Turbot Guardrails Enterprise deployment.
-Creates and manages the Guardrails database infrastructure [Hive](https://turbot.com/guardrails/docs/reference/glossary#glossary), which defines physical database and caching resources shared by multiple workspaces.
+[TED](https://turbot.com/guardrails/docs/reference/glossary#urbot-guardrails-enterprise-database-ted) is the database layer of a Turbot Guardrails Enterprise deployment.
+Creates and manages the Guardrails database infrastructure [Hive](https://turbot.com/guardrails/docs/reference/glossary#hive), which defines physical database and caching resources shared by multiple workspaces.

 ## Prerequisites